Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Main Results

 \subsection{Local Results}

 In this section, we present a localized version of Theorem \ref{Theorem: unique}.
-Instead of applying to all probability measures as dictated by Theorem \ref{Theorem: unique}, we introduce local versions of the monotonicity conditions and Properties (U) and (C).
-These local versions pertain only to a particular subset of probability measures that holds specific interest.
-These conditions ensure that, within this subset, there are no more than two invariant distributions.
+Rather than applying the monotonicity conditions and Properties (U) and (C) to all probability measures as in Theorem 1, we introduce localized versions of these conditions that apply only in certain regions of the probability space.
+These local versions pertain only to a particular subset of probability measures that have specific interest.
+These conditions ensure that, within this subset, $Q$ has at most one invariant distribution.
 This subset may encompass probability measures that naturally emerge as candidates for invariant distributions or probability measures that are relevant for an application of interest.
-For a subset $\mathcal{P}'(S)$ of $\mathcal{P}(S)$ let $\mathcal{H}_{\mathcal{P} ' (S)} = \{ H(\mu) : \mu \in \mathcal{P}'(S) \}$ .
+For a non-empty subset $\mathcal{W}$ of $\mathcal{P}(S)$ let $\mathcal{H}_{\mathcal{W}} = \{ H(\mu) : \mu \in \mathcal{W} \}$ .